deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Support for GetGmlObject requests and XLinks
 * High performance and excellent scalability
 * On-the-fly coordinate transformation
-* Designed for complex data models from the bottom up
+* Designed for rich data models from the bottom up
-* Mapping of GML application schemas to complex relational models
+* Mapping of GML application schemas to relational models
 * ISO 19107-compliant geometry model: Complex geometries (e.g. non-linear curves)
-* Complex filter expressions based on XPath 1.0
+* Advanced filter expression support based on XPath 1.0
 * Supports many backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents

 .. tip::
   In order to learn about configuring a deegree-based WFS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
-Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WFS setups.
+Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WFS configurations.
 Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wfs`.

 ------------------------------
 Characteristics of deegree WMS